m00racle/newPong/readme.md

 Recommend to try this here is the [link to the file in GitHub](https://github.com/m00racle/hump/blob/master/class.lua).
 [ ] Just copy this class and use it into new file called class and then include it into main.lua [ ] Then modify all classes to use this construct.

+## Add Class Library
+This is the new branch for testing the class module file.
+Here it the [link to the forked repo](https://github.com/m00racle/hump).

+TODO LIST:

+[ ] add class.lua file to include the class module

+[ ] test to implement the class module for pad class.

+[ ] As this will have different implementation it is better to make different pad.lua class.

+[ ] Read the class module implementation from [this link hump.class docs](https://hump.readthedocs.io/en/latest/class.html)